-Soft tissue injuries of the hand, most commonly affecting ligaments and tendons, can result from everyday activities or engaging in your favorite sport.
+Soft tissue injuries of the hand, most commonly affecting ligaments and tendons, can result from everyday activities or sport.
+Even overuse of a smartphone and other handheld devices can lead to unintended problems with the hand and wrist.
 These injuries – even with proper treatment – often require an extended amount of healing time.
-Additionally, overuse of the smartphone and other handheld devices can lead to unintended problems with the hand and wrist.

 Ligament/tendon injuries of the hand and wrist are categorized in one of two ways: acute and overuse.
 The former is caused by trauma, often sudden – as in a fall – while those related to the latter are gradual in nature, caused by repetition of an activity that doesn’t allow for proper healing time.
-Overuse activities are often athletic or work-related.
+Overuse activities are often athletic or work related, or even handheld device related.

 The signs and symptoms of ligament/tendon injuries vary depending on severity, but they are fairly standard: